smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

 }
 {% endhighlight %}

 OK, so above we have a hierarchy that is 3 levels deep.
-The top of the hierarchy is the `ObjectA`, and it has 0 or more direct children of type `ObjectB` , and 0 or 1 child of type `ObjectC`.
-The `ObjectB` has 0 or more direct children of type `ObjectC`, and `ObjectC` doesn't have any more children under it.
+The top of the hierarchy is the `ObjectA`, and it has 0 or more direct children of type `ObjectB` (property: `someChildren`), and 0 or 1 child of type `ObjectC` (property: `anotherChild`).
+The `ObjectB` has 0 or more direct children of type `ObjectC` (property: `someChildren`), and `ObjectC` doesn't have any more children under it.

-Potentially, we can have many objects inside this hierarchy, but since this hierarchy is 3 levels deep, we know that our `PersistHierarchy` object will insert all of this records with just 3 INSERT statements.
+Potentially, we can have many records inside this hierarchy, but since it is 3 levels deep, we know that our `PersistHierarchy` class will insert all of these records with just 3 INSERT statements.
 Here is how you persist this hierarchy of objects with a single call:

 {% highlight java tabsize=4 %}
-PersistHierarchy.persistAll('SOME_ID', objA);
+PersistHierarchy.persistAll(objA, 'SOME_ID');
 {% endhighlight %}

 Since the `ObjectA` is the root of our hierarchy, it can potentially have a parent that is some existing record within the Salesforce, in which case `SOME_ID` should be replaced with that record's ID.
 Otherwise, we can simply pass `null` instead, and handle it properly in `preparePersistSelf` method in `ObjectA` class.

-Method explanations:

-* `preparePersistSelf` - takes in the `parentId`, which it uses to assign a parent to the current record, thus creating the hierarchy, or Parent-Child connection.
-* `getChildrenToPersist` - prepares all the children for persisting by calling the `preparePersistSelf` on each of them, and passing the `parentId`
-* `getDbObject` - returns the `sObject` represented by this wrapper classes

 ## Conclusion